CN-UPB/DeepCoMP/README.md

     * Simple centralized agent that has observations (and actions?) of both UEs combined.
 Later use as comparison case.
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical
     * Collaborative learning: Share experience or gradients to train agents together.
 Use same NN.
 Later separate NNs?
 Federated learing.
+* Generic utlitiy function: Currently, reward is a step function (pos if enough rate, neg if not).
+Could also be any other function of the rate, eg, logarithmic

 ### Multi-Agent RL with rllib